Alpine Income: Q3 Earnings Snapshot - NewsBreak

 NEW YORK (AP) _ PJT Partners Inc. (PJT) on Tuesday reported net income of $21.1 million in its third quarter.
 On a per-share basis, the New York-based company said it had net income of 82 cents.
 Earnings, adjusted for non-recurring costs, came to 96 cents per share.
 The investment bank...

-ATTLEBORO, Mass.
-(AP) _ Sensata Technologies Holding NV (ST) on Tuesday reported third-quarter profit of $140.3 million.
-The Attleboro, Massachusetts-based company said it had net income of 91 cents per share.
-Earnings, adjusted for non-recurring gains, were 85 cents per share.
-The results did not meet Wall Street expectations.
-The...
+TORONTO (AP) _ Celestica Inc. (CLS) on Monday reported third-quarter earnings of $45.7 million.
+The Toronto-based company said it had net income of 37 cents per share.
+Earnings, adjusted for non-recurring costs, were 52 cents per share.
+The electronics manufacturing services company posted revenue of $1.92 billion in the period.

 Dollar General Store Replacement Announced